YES and YAS assay

 Yeast estrogen screen (YES) and Yeast androgen screen (YAS) are in vitro screens that have been developed in order to detect estrogenic and androgenic activities, respectively, of natural and synthetic compounds, mixtures and environmental samples.

 The test is based on genetically modified yeast cells (Saccharomyces cerevisiae), which contain the gene for the human estrogen or androgen receptor coupled to a reporter gene (e.g. lacZ).
-Activation of the receptor initiates a cascade of events leading to the expression of the reporter gene product (e.g. β-galctosidase) which converts a substrate (e.g. CPRG) which leads to a measurable color change from yellow to red in the medium.
+Activation of the receptor initiates a cascade of events leading to the expression of the reporter gene product (e.g. β-galactosidase) which converts a substrate (e.g. CPRG) which leads to a measurable color change from yellow to red in the medium.

 Alternative systems are based on the generation of a luminescence signal.
 Activating (agonistic) samples can be measured directly; inhibiting (antagonistic) activities are measured as the reduction of color development in the presence of a known activating substance.

 Assay format

 The YES/YAS assay is performed in 96-well microtiter plates.
 Total assay time is usually 2–3 days, but faster protocols (18 hrs. exposure time) using induced cell lysis have been developed.

 Several yeast cell lines have been developed for the YES and YAS assay, both proprietary and publicly available.
 Commercial kits with all necessary ingredients and detailed instructions are also available.